hbina/hbina.github.io/content/programming_with_context.md

 Then multiple new requirement comes in, multiplication, division, factorial...
 We will need to do this _every_ single time.
+Even worse than that, we can clearly see that they are all awfully similar.
+Notice that the only thing that "matters" here is the binary operator.
+Just that 1 character.

 Surely there's some way to abstract/pull out these common checks into a class.